If my home or business is connected to the Bruce Rock STED scheme, how will my rates be calculated?

-Making this connection is your responsibility and the work must be carried out by a licensed plumber or drainer.
+Arranging this connection is the responsibility of the property owner and must be carried out by a licensed plumber or drainer.

 We strongly recommend you obtain several quotes from reputable plumbers.
 You can contact the Master Plumbers Association on (08) 9471 6661, or email email@example.com for a list of their members or check the Yellow Pages.